gtmans/TTGOwateringsystem/README.md

 ![ttgo-water-DHT11](https://user-images.githubusercontent.com/96861311/150639059-e4c2bfb7-3b94-4467-84b0-293fc4706556.jpg)

   But first I built a testing system(weatherstation).
 I started with these 3 modules of prox 12 euro each
-  - LilyGO TTGO T-Display V1.1 ESP32 - met 1.14 inch TFT Display
+  - LilyGO TTGO T-Display V1.1 ESP32 - with 1.14 inch TFT Display
   - LilyGO TTGO T-Higrow ESP32 - BME280 Sensor
   - LilyGO TTGO T-Higrow ESP32 - DHT11 Sensor (its easier to buy 2 of the same Higrows but I got stuck with these)